 Capital Budgeting Process Automation

-Streamline Your Capital Budgeting Process and Improve Compliance
+Streamline Your CapEx/AFE process and Improve Compliance

 Capital budgeting procedures can be more or less involved depending on the project or investment being reviewed but will always involve a few basic steps that guide the process.

-To calculate a terminal value, you will be working off the assumption that the final year included in the projection will continue in the future, with no finite time limit.
+To calculate a terminal value, you will be working off the assumption that the final year included in the projection will continue in the future with no finite time limit.
 You take the last cash flow value and then divide it by the discount rate, which is the interest rate used to determine the present value of future cash flows.
 This value will be used for projections past the original project scope if the investment is expected to continue indefinitely.

 While a positive NPV is a good sign, it is not usually enough to get approval for expenditure.
 Since the process of projections can be complicated, it is always important to analyze the what-ifs that may alter the project's anticipated outcome.
 Some what-ifs to consider include:

-To be successful, it is important to follow some basic rules.
+To be successful, it is essential to follow some basic rules.
 The first of these is to have accurately projected cash flows.
 This part of the process can be more difficult as cash flow involves more and can affect more parts of a business, such as accounts receivable and payable, inventory, revenues, and expenses.

 Try to be as detailed as possible when projecting cash flows.
 Improper evaluation of this budgeting process component can lead to an understated cash flow, resulting in a smaller return or even a loss on a project or investment.